ting-918/Deguster/README.md

 # Deguster
-• Déguster is an original concept for a website focused on desserts from worldwide, designed for knowledge <br>
+• Déguster is an original idea for a website revolving around desserts, designed for knowledge propagation, <br>
-&ensp;propagation, interaction, and social sharing among dessert lovers. <br>
+&ensp; &nbsp;interaction, and social sharing among dessert lovers worldwide. <br>
 • Here, we emphasize how to creatively use HTML, CSS, and JavaScript for the UI design of Déguster.<br>